 Our festival guests will be subjected to a security check at the festival gates upon entry in order to ensure the safety and comfort of all guests in such a large public event.
-You will greatly speed up the security check by leaving all prohibited items at home or checking them in at the cloakroom!
+You will greatly speed up the security check by leaving all prohibited items at home or checking them in at the cloakroom.
 All festival guests must show the contents of their bags at the gate.
 Your bag will be checked under your observation, slightly off the pathway to protect your privacy.
 Refusal to show your bag leads to denied entry.
 Generally speaking, all things suited for causing damage to others are on the list of forbidden items.
 A raincoat is a much nicer alternative for your fellow festival people compared to an umbrella.
-You can buy them at the Killnoise stand near the info desk or the counters at the bar areas.
-Also the Killnoise people circle the area selling raincoats.
+You can buy them at the counters at the bar areas.

-- Empty, plastic bottles of non-alcoholic drinks, max 0.5 litres (max 3 bottles)
+- Empty, plastic bottles of non-alcoholic drinks, max 0.5 litres (no number of limitation)

 - Small snacks in closed store containers (no glass containers or liquids)

 - Glass bottles

 - Sealable containers (Thermos bottles etc.)